Advanced Element Filtering ❺

 attributeUse wfu-filter-func

-to call a function you define, and to pass in the element as an HTML element.
+to call a JavaScript function you define, and to pass in the element as an HTML element.
 From there, you can perform any checks or calculations you want and then return true

 if you’d like the element to display, or false